HMS Coventry (D118)

 HMS Coventry was a Type 42 (Sheffield-class) destroyer of the Royal Navy.
-Laid down by Cammell Laird and Company, Limited, at Birkenhead on 29 January 1973, she was launched on 21 June 1974 and accepted into service on 20 October 1978 at a cost of £37,900,000.
+Laid down by Cammell Laird, at Birkenhead on 29 January 1973, she was launched on 21 June 1974 and accepted into service on 20 October 1978.

-She was sunk by Argentine Air Force A-4 Skyhawks on 25 May 1982 during the Falklands War.
+She was sunk by Argentine Air Force Douglas A-4 Skyhawk attack aircraft on 25 May 1982 during the Falklands War acting as a decoy from the amphibious landings in San Carlos water.